 Allergic conjunctivitis affects both eyes and is a response to an allergy-causing substance such as pollen.
 If you have allergic conjunctivitis, you may experience intense itching, tearing and inflammation of the eyes — as well as sneezing and watery nasal discharge.
 Most allergic conjunctivitis can be controlled with allergy eye drops.
 When possible avoid whatever causes your allergies.

 Allergy Eye Drops: Generally 1 drop in each eye 1 to 2 times a day is all that is needed for your eyes.
-These should be used as needed (when your eyes are red or itchy) and are not needed on a daily basis.
-If you notice increasing discharge, swelling, redness, pain, or fever, please contact our office.
-There are over-the-counter brands called Zaditor or Alaway (or their generic counterparts) which are effective.
+These should be used as needed (when your eyes are red or itchy) and not on a daily basis.
+If you notice increasing discharge, swelling, redness, pain, or fever, then please contact our office.
+There are over-the-counter brands called Pataday, Patanol, Zaditor, or Alaway which are all effective.